project-akri/akri/docs/modifying-akri-installation.md

 helm upgrade akri akri-helm-charts/akri-dev \
     --set useLatestContainers=true \
     --set onvif.enabled=true \
-    --set onvif.brokerPod.image.repository="ghcr.io/../onvif-broker" \
+    --set onvif.brokerPod.image.repository=<your broker image> \
     --set onvif.ipAddresses.action=Exclude \
     --set onvif.ipAddresses.items[0]=10.0.0.1
 ```
 Note that the command is not simply `helm upgrade --set onvif.ipAddresses.items[0]=10.0.0.1`; rather, it includes
 all the old settings along with the new one.
+Also, note that we assumed you specified a broker pod image in your original installation command, so that brokers were deployed to utilize discovered cameras.

 Helm will create a new ONVIF Configuration and apply it to the cluster.
-When Agent sees that a Configuration has been updated, it deletes all Instances associated with that Configuration and
+When the Agent sees that a Configuration has been updated, it deletes all Instances associated with that Configuration and
 the controller brings down all associated broker pods.
-Then, new instances and broker pods are created.
+Then, new Instances and broker pods are created.
 Therefore, the
 command above will bring down all ONVIF broker pods and then bring them all back up except for the ones servicing the IP
 camera at IP address 10.0.0.1.